petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/assigning-task-nodes.md

 You can assign the workflow to the appropriate workflow enabled asset.

 Now when the workflow proceeds to the task with the resource action assignment, Users with `UPDATE` permission on the resource (for example, message boards messages) are notified of the task and can assign it to themselves (if the notification is set to task assignees).
-Specifically, Users see the tasks in their *My Workflow Tasks* application under the tab *Assigned to My Roles*.
+Specifically, users see the tasks in their *My Workflow Tasks* application under the tab *Assigned to My Roles*.

 ```{note}
 The My Workflow Tasks application is accessible from a user's personal menu: